-- In a blender, whizz up the dates until finely processed.
-Depending on the age of the dates (mine were old and dried out that they resembled boot leather), they may take longer to process.
+- Add the dates until finely processed.
+Depending on the age of the dates (mine were old and dried out that they resembled boot leather), the mixture may take a while to process.
 Tip: soak them in a little hot water for an hour beforehand.

 - You can now form the mixture into small balls, the size of walnuts, and roll them into some cocoa powder or sesame seeds, depending on your preference.
 You can also roll them in some finely chopped nuts, coconut, chia seeds.

 - TIP: No need to chill these before rolling!